I've had many CT scans. Should I be concerned?

 Age and Radiation Sensitivity

 Age plays an important role in radiation sensitivity.
 Adults have less risk for radiation-induced health conditions, such as thyroid problems, than children.

 In patients age 60 and older, radiation exposure is not as significant an issue.
 The body tissues of older patients are less sensitive to the effects of radiation.
 Plus, illnesses that affect older patients more often require CT scans than illnesses that affect children.

 For more information, see Radiation Risk and Age.

 Studies show that the risk of cancer from CT scans is extremely low.

 CT is a proven, lifesaving imaging technology.
 It allows the physician to see inside the body.
-This guides treatment in ways we never thought possible as recently as 15 to 20 years ago.
-It also helps the physician determine if no treatment is necessary.
+For the past 15 to 20 years, CT has helped guide treatment in ways we previously never thought possible.
+More importantly, it helps the physician determine if no treatment is necessary.